 Interest payments can compound quickly, especially if you have multiple debts.
 Many people find themselves stuck in a cycle where they are only paying the interest on their loans, leaving the principal untouched.
 This can leave people stuck in debt indefinitely.

 One way borrowers can escape this cycle is with refinancing.
 Refinancing is when a borrower consolidates all of their loans under a single lender, with a single rate and a single monthly payment.
 Oftentimes, refinancing obtains lower interest rates for the borrower and simplifies the repayment process.
-Rather than multiple debts with multiple interest payments each compounding at their own rate, you can plan for one rate.
+Rather than multiple debts with multiple interest payments each compounding at its own rate, you can plan for one rate.
 This gives borrowers a clear idea of the amount they are paying towards interest and principal and often helps them get out of debt quicker.

 - How to Borrow Money for a Downpayment